Featured

 Decorations

 Festive elves sprinkled decorations on some of the presents, like (say) and reël (rule).
-This did not slow Santa as the first four things he swallowed from the explosion at his ASCII factory were U, T, F and 8.
+This did not slow Santa as the first four things he gathered from the explosion at the old ASCII factory were U, T, F and 8.
 Diacritics are also fun to input when you configure your keyboard to use a compose key.
 The keystroke sequences often form a visual composition then, for example:

 CharacterKeystrokes